-As of June 24, 2020, our executive officers, directors, five percent stockholders and their affiliates beneficially own approximately 76.9% of our voting stock and, upon closing of this offering, that same group will beneficially own approximately 59.5% of our outstanding voting stock.
-Therefore, even after this offering, these stockholders will have the ability to influence us through their ownership positions.
+As of March 5, 2021, our executive officers, directors, five percent stockholders and their affiliates beneficially owned approximately 69% of our voting stock.
+Therefore, these stockholders have the ability to influence us through their ownership positions.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.

-In addition, Dr. Ostertag, our Chief Executive Officer, a member of our board of directors and the beneficial owner of approximately 21.1% of our voting stock as of June 24, 2020, is a member of the board of directors of Transposagen, served as its Chief Executive Officer from its inception until July 2015 and, together with his affiliated entities, owns on a fully-diluted basis, 74.14% of its capital stock.
-In addition, Dr. Ostertag is also the sole director of Demeetra AgBio, Inc., or Demeetra, serves as its President and Secretary and together with his affiliated entities, owns on a fully-diluted basis, 62.5% of its capital stock.
-Further, Dr. Ostertag is also a member of the board of directors of Hera Testing Laboratories, Inc., or Hera, and served as its Chief Executive Officer from inception until July 2015 and, together with his affiliated entities, owns on a fully-diluted basis, 41.7% of its capital stock.
+In addition, Dr. Ostertag, our Chief Executive Officer, a member of our board of directors and the beneficial owner of approximately 16% of our voting stock as of March 5, 2021, is the sole director of Demeetra AgBio, Inc., or Demeetra, serves as its President and Secretary and together with his affiliated entities, owns on a fully-diluted basis, 63% of its capital stock.
+Further, Dr. Ostertag is also a member of the board of directors of Hera Testing Laboratories, Inc., or Hera, and served as its Chief Executive Officer from inception until July 2015 and, together with his affiliated entities, owns on a fully-diluted basis, 42% of its capital stock.